ILLEGAL TURTLE ACTIVITY

 It's a harsh reality, but there are individuals and organized crime rings that profit from the illegal extraction of turtles, their eggs, and other species at risk.
 They're not just stealing from nature-they're stealing from all of us.
 Non-native turtle species are also smuggled into Canada, adding to the problem.
 It's hard to believe, but even people who live here are part of the problem, removing turtles from their natural habitat to keep as pets or sell.

 This is Turtle Country, and as such, it is where poachers and people dealing in the illegal wildlife trade come.
-These unscrupulous people are preying on turtles, purely looking to make money from a natural resource they have no regard for or concern about the catastrophic effect this is having on the turtle population and the way in which this affects the biodiversity of the wetlands.
+These unscrupulous people prey on turtles, purely looking to make money from a natural resource they have no regard for or concern about the catastrophic effect this is having on the turtle population and the biodiversity of the wetlands.

 POACHERS

-''Poacher'' is a term used to identify any person illegally removing a wild animal from the wild or an organized group of individuals engaging in this type of activity.
+"Poacher" is a term for anyone illegally removing a wild animal from the wild or an organized group of individuals engaging in this activity.

 Poachers, whether individuals or groups, make it their business to know about the wild animal(s) they target.
 They are typically well acquainted with the habitat and well-versed in tracking their target wild animal.
 In the case of turtles, they are not simply waiting around in the water and grabbing turtles with their hands.
 Some poachers lurk on social media looking for information leaks made available through unsuspecting nature enthusiasts.
 This is why posting photos of turtles and any species at risk with the precise location where they were observed should be avoided to protect species at risk's whereabouts.

 Every one of us has a role to play in protecting our turtles.
-The more people locally and throughout Ontario who are aware of what to look for and help keep an eye out, the more difficult it becomes for poachers to conduct illegal and destructive activities.
+You can help by not sharing specific locations of turtle sightings on social media, reporting any suspicious activities, and educating others about the importance of wildlife conservation.
+The more people locally and throughout Ontario know what to look for and help keep an eye out, the more difficult it becomes for poachers to conduct illegal and destructive activities.
 Your vigilance can make a difference.

 SUSPICIOUS ACTIVITIES

-We have assembled the following information to outline some types of activity that, if observed, could indicate illegal activities involving turtles.
+We have assembled the following information to outline some types of activity that, if observed in the wild, on private or public property, could indicate illegal activities involving turtles.
+It's crucial to report any such activities to the authorities immediately.

 Activities in natural areas that could be an indication of turtles or other species at risk of being illegally removed from the wild:

-Lines attached to sticks that have been left along a shoreline or other areas.
-Note: Some poachers set lines that can result in turtles being caught and left for days pierced by a hook until the poacher returns.
+- Lines attached to sticks left along a shoreline or other areas.
+Note: Some poachers set lines that can result in turtles being caught and left for days, pierced by a hook, until the poacher returns.

 Note: If you see someone walking around in a wetland area, they could be a biologist or authorized research personnel conducting research and field studies, but there is a chance that they are not.
 If you see this activity, don't hesitate to ask the person what they are doing.
 If they are doing bonafide research and fieldwork, they will be glad to supply confirmation details and will be pleased to know you are watching for turtles.